- Amphibian Species of the World on Twitter

 Distribution

-Eastern edge of Pacific slope Costa Rica near the Panama border, through Panama and western Colombia (including Isla Gorgona), including an isolated record in the Magdalena Valley (Otanche Municipality, Boyacá Department), similar populations to northwestern Ecuador.
-See comment regarding range and taxonomic uncertainty.
+Central Panama and western Colombia (including Isla Gorgona), including an isolated record in the Magdalena Valley (Otanche Municipality, Boyacá Department), similar populations to northwestern Ecuador.
+See comment regarding range and taxonomic uncertainty of this apparent complex of cryptic species.

 Comment